wgmfisch-appdev/omnicalc-actions/README.md

  1. Now paste the URL of your running application into a Chrome tab (or click the underlined URL that appears in the terminal when you run the project).
 If all went well, you should see the New Word Count form. **If not, let us know right away.**
  1. Type in some text and submit the form.
  1. On the results page, you will currently see just a bunch of placeholders.
 Your job will be to replace the placeholders with correctly computed values.
- 1. In Atom, find the `/app/controllers/word_count_controller.rb` file.
+ 1. In Cloud9, find the `/app/controllers/word_count_controller.rb` file.
  1. Locate the part of the file that looks like this:

         def word_count